Progressive Attention Networks for Visual Attribute Prediction: Experiments

-\paragraph{Experimental Settings} We implement the proposed network with and without the local context observation referred to as PAN-CTX and PAN, respectively.
-In addition, soft attention network (SAN), hard attention network (HAN)~\citep{showAtt} and two variants of spatial transformer network (STN-S and STN-M)~\citep{STN}, are used as baseline models for comparisons.
+We implement two variants of the proposed network with soft and hard attention at its final layer, denoted by PAN[S] and PAN[H], respectively.
+Each of them is implemented with and without the local context observation; the networks with local context observation are denoted by `+CTX' in our results.
+In addition, soft attention network (SAN), hard attention network (HAN)~\cite{showAtt}, and two variants of spatial transformer network (STN-S and STN-M)~\cite{STN} are used as baseline models for comparisons.
 While STN-S is the model with a single transformer layer, STN-M contains multiple transformer layers in the network.
-We reimplemented SAN and STNs following the descriptions in \citep{showAtt} and \citep{STN}, respectively, and trained HAN by optimizing the marginal log-likelihood loss as it is more accurate and feasible due to small search space in our task.
-The architecture of image encoding network in SAN and HAN and localization networks in STNs are all identical for fair comparisons.
-The CNN in the proposed network also has the same architecture except for the additional layers for hierarchical attention.
+We reimplemented SAN and STNs following the descriptions in \cite{showAtt} and \cite{STN}, respectively, and trained HAN by optimizing the marginal log-likelihood.
+The architecture of image encoding networks in SAN and HAN, and localization networks in STNs are all identical for fair comparisons.
+The CNN in the proposed network also has the same architecture except for the additional layers for progressive attention.
 The CNN is composed of four stacks of $3\times3$ convolutions with 32 channels (stride 1) followed by a $2\times2$ max pooling layer (stride 2) as illustrated in Figure~\ref{fig:net_architecture}.

-We used a single fc layer for classification because the task requires simple color prediction.
-The attention functions $g^l_{\mathrm{att}}(\cdot)$ for all models are formed as multi-layer perceptrons with two layers (Figure~\ref{fig:att_architecture}).

-The function takes the concatenation of a query $q$, which is a one-hot vector representing the target object and a feature vector $f^l_{i,j}$, and outputs an attention score $s^l_{i,j}$.
-In PAN-CTX, the attention functions of $\mathrm{att1}$, $\mathrm{att2}$ and $\mathrm{att3}$ additionally take the local context $\mathcal{F}^l_{i, j}$ containing the adjacent features with $\delta=1$.
-Every model is trained from scratch.
+We used a single fc layer for attribute classifier because the task requires simple color prediction.
+The attention functions $g^l_{\mathrm{att}}(\cdot)$ for all models are given by multi-layer perceptrons with two layers (Figure~\ref{fig:att_architecture}).
+The function takes the concatenation of a query vector $q$ and a feature vector $f^l_{i,j}$, and outputs an attention score $s^l_{i,j}$, where the query vector $q$ is a one-hot vector representing a target object.
+In the proposed models, the intermediate attention functions additionally take local context $\mathcal{F}^l_{i, j}$ containing spatially adjacent features with $\delta=1$.
+Every model is trained end-to-end from scratch by RMSprop until the models show no improvement for 50 epochs.
+We exponentially decay the initial learning rate by 0.9 at every 30 epoch after the 50th epoch, and grid-search the best initial learning rate for each model in [0.001, 0.005].

-\paragraph{Results} Table~\ref{tab:MNIST_acc} presents color prediction accuracy of all compared algorithms.
-It is obvious that PAN outperforms all the previous approaches with significant margins and PAN-CTX further improves the performance by exploiting the local contexts for attention estimation.